 A new model for landscape-scale resilience

-Across Napa County, two problems undermine wildfire resilience: fuels reduction work and resiliency investments that are happening routinely but not available to first responders for response, and critical properties where the work isn’t happening at all because landowners lack the means.
-The Valley Stewards Initiative solves both of these problems.
+Across Napa County, two problems undermine wildfire resilience: fuels reduction work and resiliency investments that are happening but are not mapped and available to first responders for wildfire containment operations, and the lack of resilience work on critical properties because landowners lack the financial means.
+The Valley Stewards Initiative works to solve both problems.

 A significant amount of resilience investments and fuels reduction work is already happening across Napa County — but most of it exists nowhere in CAL FIRE/Napa County Fire’s operational systems.
 That means first responders arrive at a fire without knowing what is available to them to slow or stop the spread of wildfire.
-Napa Firewise acts as the liaison that captures that work, maps it professionally, and integrates it into Tablet Command so it’s actually useful when it matters most.
+Napa Firewise acts as the liaison that captures that work, maps it professionally, and integrates it into Tablet Command (The incident management platform used by firefighters) so it’s useful when it matters most.

-Napa Communities Firewise Foundation, a 501(c)(3) nonprofit, is building toward 100 Enhanced Resilience Sites over the next decade — supported by a $22.5 million philanthropic goal.
+Napa Communities Firewise Foundation, a 501(c)(3) nonprofit, is working to establish 100 Enhanced Resilience Sites over the next decade — supported by a $22.5 million philanthropic goal.
 With 18 sites already integrated, 148 property owners actively in process, and $3.9 million pledged to date, the program is ahead of pace on every measure.

 Making existing work count

-Landowners across Napa are already doing fuels reduction — but without a liaison to the fire authority to vet the work and resiliency investments, that work is invisible to first responders.
-NCFF serves as the liaison that ground truths it, maps it, and integrates it into CAL FIRE’s Tablet Command system, turning fragmented individual effort into a coordinated, operational asset.
+Landowners across Napa are already doing resilience work on large wildland properties like fuels reduction, improving road access and expanding water storage — but without a liaison to the fire authority to vet the work and resiliency investments, that work is invisible to first responders.
+Napa Firewise serves as the liaison to ground truth it, map it, and integrate it into CAL FIRE’s Tablet Command system, turning fragmented individual effort into a coordinated, operational intelligence.

 Filling the gaps that put everyone at risk